thinclab/recycrl/README.md

     [component_container-3] [INFO] [1742215114.606896223] [oak]: Camera ready!

-### Training and Using a YOLO Model
+### Train and use a YOLO model

 This package contains a `/yolo` folder with a number of Python scripts for training and using a YOLO model.
+The `/yolo` folder also contains the `/dataset` and `/weights` folders which are the default search locations for the annotated training dataset and weights `.pt` files, respectively.
+It is recommended to use RoboFlow to annotate images and export them in the proper format.<br>[Annotating Images in RoboFlow](https://docs.roboflow.com/annotate/use-roboflow-annotate)<br>[Exporting a Dataset from RoboFlow](https://docs.roboflow.com/datasets/dataset-versions/exporting-data)

-In order to run these scripts, you need to have installed the `yolo` Anaconda environment (see [#4](#4-Create-a-Python-environment-with-the-environmentyml)).
+In order to run the scripts within the `/yolo` folder, you need to have installed the `yolo` Anaconda environment (see [#4](#4-Create-a-Python-environment-with-the-environmentyml)).
 Before running any of the scripts, make sure you have activated the `yolo` environment and that you are within the `~/recycle_ws/src/recycrl/yolo` directory.
-Use the following commands to do so.
+These two things can be done with the following commands.

     cd ~/recycle_ws/src/recycrl/yolo
     conda activate yolo

+#### Script Descriptions
 * `check.py`: Executing this script checks that Ultralytics is installed correctly and that a GPU is available.
 The results are displayed for these checks.

 * `begin_train.py`: This script trains a YOLO model from scratch using an annotated image dataset.
 By default, this script will use the dataset located in the `~/recycle_ws/src/recycrl/yolo/dataset` folder and train a medium-size YOLO v11 Instance Segmentation model (yolo11m-seg.yaml).
 You can find out more about YOLO model types [here](https://docs.ultralytics.com/models/yolo11/#supported-tasks-and-modes).
+Please note that the resulting weights file will be located somewhere within the newly generated `runs` folder.
+When the training has concluded, the weights path will be printed to the terminal.
 For ease of use, it is best to copy the dataset you wish to train into the default location, but the dataset and YOLO model can be specified manually with arguments; use the following command for more information.

       python3 begin_train.py -h